Garage Door Insulation: Save Money & Enhance Comfort

 The primary reason for insulating garage doors is to save on energy costs and regulate temperatures in an attached garage.
 Clopay Building Products, a leading garage door manufacturer, conducted a study on the effectiveness of insulation in this area of your home.
 It concluded that insulation here can reduce energy loss by up to 71%.

-Insulating a garage door is an especially good idea if you live in an area with an extreme climate and weather patterns.
+Insulating your garage door is an especially good idea if you live in an area with an extreme climate and weather patterns.
 If you have an attached garage and routinely do work in the space, insulation can ensure your comfort and reduce road noise.
 You’ll also pay less for monthly electric and heating bills, as temperature regulation of your garage will be far less taxing on your HVAC system.

 Finally, insulating your doors could reduce operation frequency.
 Long-term, this can mean paying less for spring replacement or general maintenance.